SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/_How_to_create_and_use_a_SAM_definition.md

-Check that you are a SAM user(#Check-that-you-are-a-SAM-user)
+Check that you are a SAM user
 ------------------------------------------------------------------------------

 Once you have setup sbndcode (Or setup your local build):